What's new in Windows 10, version 1703 for IT Pros

 - Historical detection capability ensures new detection rules apply to up to six months of stored data to detect previous attacks that might not have been noticed

-Enterprise customers can now take advantage of the entire Windows security stack with Windows Defender Antivirus detections and Device Guard blocks being surfaced in the Windows Defender ATP portal.
+Investigation: Enterprise customers can now take advantage of the entire Windows security stack with Microsoft Defender Antivirus detections and Device Guard blocks being surfaced in the Microsoft Defender for Endpoint portal.
 Other capabilities have been added to help you gain a holistic view on investigations.

 Other investigation enhancements include: